ArielCoinOrg/arielcoin/doc/build-osx.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run `qtumd` or  `qtum-qt`.
+It is not necessary to build wallet functionality to run `arield` or  `ariel-qt`.
 To enable legacy wallets, you must install `berkeley-db@4`.
 To enable [descriptor wallets](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md), `sqlite` is required.
 Skip `berkeley-db@4` if you intend to *exclusively* use descriptor wallets.